Firefighter safety after the flood waters recede

 Floodwaters are a known source of extensive chemical contamination.
 In urban areas, the hazards associated with contaminated floodwaters are much worse given the abundance of human activity, combined with industrial facilities.

-This contamination is combined with Superfund Cleanup sites in the area with known high levels of lead, arsenic, polychlorinated biphenyls and a host of other chemicals that now have leached into floodwaters.
+Contamination can also include high levels of lead, arsenic, polychlorinated biphenyls and a host of other chemicals that now have leached into floodwaters.
 Simple household chemicals have also significantly added to the mix, resulting in a variety of chemical hazards which, though diluted, can still impact human health.